A DIY That Will Make Your Breasts Larger & Your Waistline Smaller *snicker*

 Grommets and Grommet tool thingy

-Remember the grommet creates its own hole.
+Remember that the grommet creates its own hole.
 It’s a miracle.

 Note : A shower stall liner is generally taller than a standard bathtub shower liner.
 Look for the tall version of shower liner if you are making a shower curtain for a tall shower stall.